Whimsy Stick

 Reinforced cord attachment

-The cord-to-pole junction is the #1 failure point.
-Needs a secure attachment that survives thousands of directional pulls without pulling through or fraying.
+In other words, the cord-to-pole junction is the #1 failure point.
+A secure attachment is required to survive thousands of directional pulls without pulling through or fraying.

 Cord length for stalk distance